Physical Activity Research Group

 Investigators (Phase 1): Dr Saman Khalesi, Dr Susan Williams, Dr Robert Stanton, Dr Sonia Saluja, Dr Amanda Rebar, Dr Andrew Fenning, Mrs Penny Heidke, Associate Professor Talitha Best, Professor Corneel Vandelanotte

-Psychological distress is common among nursing students due to the complex and demanding nature of the study, which can impair their academic, clinical performance and wellbeing.
+Psychological distress is common among nursing students due to the complex and demanding nature of the study, which can impair their academic, clinical performance and well-being.
 Poor lifestyle (diet, smoking, alcohol over-consumption and inactivity) can impair physical and mental health.
 This study aims to: identify lifestyle factors linked to psychological distress (Phase 1); identify the barrier to lifestyle modification (Phase 2); and develop and implement targeted interventions to improve lifestyle and psychological distress in Nursing students (Phase 3).
-If successful, these interventions may ultimately improve health, wellbeing, clinical performance and resilience of students prior to entering the nursing workforce.
+If successful, these interventions may ultimately improve health, well-being, clinical performance and resilience of students prior to entering the nursing workforce.

 Step it Up: A family-based web- and app intervention to increase physical activity in children